-A wage assignment, also called an income withholding order, is when a court directs the employer of a non-custodial parent to deduct the amount of child support from that parent's paycheck.
+Child support wage assignments, also called an income withholding order, is when a court directs the employer of a non-custodial parent to deduct the amount of child support from that parent’s paycheck.
 The purpose of the wage assignment is to ensure that the child and custodial parent receives child support money on a timely and continuing basis.

 As child support is typically ordered as a monthly amount, a calculation is provided to the employer as to the proper amount to withhold from each paycheck based on whether the employee is paid on a weekly, bi-weekly, semi-monthly or other basis in order to correspond to the monthly amount ordered.
 For example, if child support was ordered for $200 a month and the employee was paid weekly, then the withholding order would direct the employer to deduct $48.43 from each paycheck for child support.
 Once the employer deducts the calculated amount from the parent’s paycheck, they send that amount to the Support Payment Clearinghouse.
 The payment is then processed and recorded by the Clearinghouse and is sent on to the custodial parent.